Abibubble/ms4-lead-shot-hazard/README.md

 [RandomKeygen](https://randomkeygen.com/) was used to generate a strong `SECRET_KEY`.
 #### pip:
 [pip](https://pip.pypa.io/en/stable/) was used to install the required dependancies for this site.
+#### Slack
+[Slack](https://slack.com/intl/en-gb/) was used to communicate with the [Code Institute](https://codeinstitute.net/) community for help and support with bug fixes, and for a peer code review.

 [Back to the top](#lead-shot-hazard)